Of Commerce, Counsel & the Coin

 The current phase

 By 2026 the Financial Industrial Complex has achieved a regulatory capture of Washington so thorough that the regulators are alumni of the firms they oversee, and the relevant legislation is, as a rule, drafted by the very interests it purports to constrain.
-Its agenda for the decade is intelligible enough to anyone willing to read the trade press without flinching.
-What remains of the productive economy is to be wrapped in ETF structures and quietly relabelled.
-The dollar itself is to be reissued as tokenised claims on private balance sheets.
-The multipolar transition is to be managed so that returns travel freely across borders even as people increasingly cannot.
-And Bitcoin, the one asset class outside the perimeter, is to be drawn into custody structures before it can mature into something the perimeter cannot reach.
+Its agenda for the decade is intelligible enough to anyone willing to read the trade press without flinching: what remains of the productive economy is to be wrapped in ETF structures and relabelled, the dollar itself reissued as tokenised claims on private balance sheets, the multipolar transition managed so that returns travel freely across borders even as people increasingly cannot, and Bitcoin, the one asset class outside the perimeter, drawn into custody structures before it can mature into something the perimeter cannot reach.

 II